mediadrop/mediadrop/doc/install/index.rst

 Step 3: Create the Database
 ---------------------------

-Here we will create a database for MediaCore in MySQL.
+Here we will create a database for MediaCore CE in MySQL.
 You can use phpMyAdmin, CocoaMySQL, `cPanel
 <http://www.siteground.com/tutorials/php-mysql/mysql_database_user.htm>`_, the
 `mysql command line interface